10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forDaily runs, speed-day lightness

-Why it’s best for wide feet: However, I was skeptical.
-Usually “wide” means “heavy.”
+Why it’s best for wide feet: I was skeptical — usually “wide” means “heavy.”
 The Clifton 10 proves that wrong.
-At 248g, it’s the lightest shoe on this list — and the 2E version doesn’t add significant weight.
+At 248g, this is the lightest shoe here.
+The 2E version does not add significant weight.

 HOKA’s rocker geometry is the hidden advantage for wide feet.
 Because the curved sole rolls you forward, there’s less ground contact time.
 Less contact time means less pressure on the forefoot at each step.
 For wide feet that tend to experience hotspots under the metatarsal heads, this rocker action provides measurable relief.

 In my testing, the 2E version gives enough forefoot room without the heel swimming.
 That’s a common problem — brands widen everything, including the heel.
 HOKA keeps the heel snug while opening the forefoot.
-My cadence actually increased by 3-4 steps per minute in the Clifton because the light weight and rocker encouraged faster turnover.
+My cadence actually increased by 3-4 steps per minute in the Clifton.
+The light weight and rocker encouraged faster turnover.

 SpecDetail